-At the Academy we have a range of systems in place to ensure you are safe when using the internet.
+At Dean Trust Wigan we have a range of systems in place to ensure you are safe when using the internet.
 E-Safety is embedded in the ICT curriculum, raising awareness of the key issues regarding e-safety including security, moral, ethical and legal aspects of internet use and digital communications.

 Internet Acceptable User Policy

 In year 7, you are issued with an internet Acceptable User Policy.
-This outlines the Academy’s conditions of internet Use.
-Yourself and your parents/carers are required to read, sign and return the policy to say that you agree with the Academy’s conditions of internet use.
+This outlines the schools conditions of internet use.
+Yourself and your parents/carers are required to read, sign and return the policy to say that you agree with the conditions of internet use.

 Computer Monitoring Software

 We protect you from inappropriate websites and cyber-bullying with a computer monitoring system called E-Safe.
 Each day a report is sent to the school of any violations that have occurred during the previous 24 hours.
 The monitoring looks at words typed in any document, phrases used, searches carried out and images accessed.
 The report will also indicate which individual was involved, the time and date the incident occurred along with the machine that was being used.
-From this report a log is kept of who has violated the school’s regulations (so that the number taking place over a period of time can be analysed) and each case is discussed with the Assistant Principal who is responsible for the behaviour and safety of Academy students.
+From this report a log is kept of who has violated the school’s regulations (so that the number taking place over a period of time can be analysed) and each case is discussed with the Deputy Headteacher Mrs Herron who is responsible for the behaviour and safety of our students.

 Should an incident occur during the day which is deemed of a serious nature (e.g. a bullying issue, or a reference to suicide) then an immediate report will be sent from E-Safe that requires urgent action.
 The same would also happen outside of school hours if an incident occurred whilst a child was using the school system.
 Wigan Local Authority already pre-filters websites that are deemed to be inappropriate before we access them at school.
 In addition the school can also block unsuitable material.